nu-jliu/allen.github.io/_projects/diffusion-policy-assistive-action-prediction.md

 ![DDPM Image Generation](/assets/images/diffusion-policy-assistive-action-prediction/ddpm-image-generation.png){: width="70%"}
 {: refdef}
 {:refdef: style="text-align: center;"}
-_A diagram of how DDPM models generate new images.
-The example images are from a simple model I trained on the Caltech 101 Motorbikes dataset._
+_This example is from a simple model I trained on the Caltech 101 Motorbikes dataset._
 {: refdef}

 {% details **<u>Expand</u>** for more details on image generation with diffusion models. %}